 Oh how I love fall mums.
 Every fall I enjoy filling the front porch with beautiful chrysanthemum plants.
 Over the years I have certainly killed my share of them.
 Watered too much…watered too little…not enough light…etc…you get the idea.
 After a lot of trial and error, I think I have figured out what these beautiful plants need to make it through the fall season.
+Keep a watchful eye on spider mites too, they can strike when you least suspect them.
+If you want the answer to the question – where do spider mites come from?
+You can check out worstroom.com for help in that area.
 Here are my tips for how to care for fall mums.

 Here are my tips for fall mum care:

 - Natural light or direct sun is preferred.